-This plan is bitterly opposed by the local bus company, who were looking forward to a monopoly with the closure of the railway and call those wanting to run the railway "amateurs", they are also viewed with some trepidation by George Blakeworth, the town clerk.
+This plan is bitterly opposed by the local bus company, Pearce and Crump, who were looking forward to a monopoly with the closure of the railway and call those wanting to run the railway "amateurs".
+They are also viewed with some trepidation by George Blakeworth (Naunton Wayne), the town clerk.

-After an inquiry where both sides put forward their arguments for and against the railway being run by the amateurs, those wishing to run the railway are granted month's trial period before a railway inspector comes to decide if they can sufficiently run the railway.
+After an inquiry where both sides put forward their arguments for and against the railway being run by the amateurs, those wishing to run the railway are granted month's trial period before a railway inspector comes to decide if they can sufficiently operate a railway service.

-Weech puts himself in the position of Driver, Valentine puts forward Dan Taylor, a retired railwayman, for the position of fireman and Chesterford takes up the position of guard.
+Weech puts himself in the position of driver, Valentine puts forward Dan Taylor (Hugh Griffith), a retired railwayman, for the position of fireman and Chesterford takes up the position of guard.

-Despite the bus company's attempts at sabotaging the railway's work, Including blocking a crossing with a lorry full of bricks and shooting holes in the water tower, the railway becomes a huge success, and so the bus company offers a merger between them and the railway, which is outright refused so the bus company derail the branch line's only engine and carriage on the eve before the inspection and the town clerk is mistakenly arrested for derailing the engine after trying to stop the runaway train before it crashed.
+Despite the bus company's attempts at sabotaging the railway's work, including blocking a crossing with a lorry full of bricks and shooting holes in the water tower, the railway becomes a huge success.
+The bus company then offers a merger between them and the railway, which is outright refused.
+So, on the eve before the inspection, the bus company derail the branch line's only engine and carriage and the town clerk is mistakenly arrested for derailing the train after trying to stop it before it crashed.

-Valentine and Taylor get drunk and take a pump trolley to Mallingford to steal another engine for the railway.
-This plan goes awry when they drive the engine through the town across a park and into a tree, resulting in their arrest.
+Meanwhile, Valentine and Taylor get drunk and take a pump trolley to Mallingford to steal another engine for the railway.
+This plan goes awry when they drive the engine through the town, across a park, and into a tree, resulting in their arrest.

-The next morning the Inspector arrives to see the ensemble the railway has put on, but not before Ollie Matthews, The Bishop of Welchester, a fellow railway enthusiast and an old friend of Weech's, shows up for a visit and is drafted in as fireman.
+The next morning, the Inspector arrives to see the ensemble the railway has put on, but not before Ollie Matthews (Godfrey Tearle),the Bishop of Welchester — a fellow railway enthusiast and an old friend of Weech's — shows up for a visit and is drafted in as fireman.
 They are told by the local handyman that he's had to use rope to connect the engine to the flatbed because of the incompatible couplings between the two.
-Because the engine only has a weak handbrake if they stop the train suddenly using the brakevan's stronger brake the weight of the whole train would be put on the rope connecting the flatbed to the tender.
+Because the engine only has a weak handbrake, if they stop the train suddenly using the brakevan's stronger brake, the weight of the whole train would be put on the rope connecting the flatbed to the tender.

 The lorry taking Taylor and Valentine to prison crashes with the bus from the rival bus company, the owners of which assume they've been rumbled causing one of them to admit their crimes.

-Back at the station the train starts to leave but is stopped and commandeered by the police to take them to Mallingford with the prisoners, now consisting of Valentine, Taylor and the two bus company owners.
+Back at the station the train starts to leave, but is stopped and commandeered by the police to take them to Mallingford with the prisoners, now consisting of Valentine, Taylor and the two bus company owners.
 The train then continues until the inspector decides to test the emergency brake and the rope snaps, leaving the carriage and brakevan at a standstill and the engine continuing onwards.
-Chesterford ropes in several locals to help push the stranded train down the hill to catch up with the engine which had come to a halt by the now repaired water tower, on the way they borrow a set of chains from the steamroller they jousted with, to replace the rope.
+With the inspector none the wiser, Chesterford ropes in several locals to help push the stranded train down the hill to catch up with the engine which had come to a halt by the now repaired water tower.
+On the way they borrow a set of chains from the steamroller they jousted with, to replace the rope.

 - Accidental Public Confession: When Pearce and Crump crash into the police van, Pearce blurts out, "We didn't do it, I tell you!"
 The policeman's response?
-"Didn't do what?"
+"What didn't you do?"

-- Break Out the Museum Piece: The Titular Thunderbolt.
+- Break Out the Museum Piece: The titular Thunderbolt provides the trope image.

 - Chekhov's Gun: Sam's postcard of the Thunderbolt, Dan's railway carriage home, Sam's warning about the rope coupling.